 Dangers of Stimulant Abuse

-Stimulants speed up activities in the brain and the central nervous system.
-Stimulants affect your body by increasing awareness, alertness, motivation, endurance, arousal, respiration, and blood pressure, but, a primary reason for stimulant abuse mainly lies in their ability to produce euphoria.
+Stimulants increase activity in the central nervous system, leading to an elevated awareness, alertness, motivation, endurance and arousal.
+For some, their primary reason for stimulant abuse lies in their ability to produce euphoria.

 Types of Stimulants

-- Cocaine – Cocaine comes from the coca plant native to South America and has a long history of abuse worldwide.
-It is a powerfully addictive stimulant that is abused by snorting, intravenously injecting, or smoking the “free base” or “crack” cocaine forms.
+- Cocaine – Cocaine comes from the coca plant native to South America and has a long history of abuse.
+It is a powerfully addictive stimulant that is abused by snorting, intravenously injecting, and smoking, also known as “free basing” or in another form called “crack.”

-- Amphetamines – There is a long list of amphetamines that are prescribed for therapeutic of treating disorders such as narcolepsy and attention deficit disorders including Ritalin, Adderall, Dexedrine, and Concerta.
+- Amphetamines – There is a long list of amphetamines that are prescribed for the treatment of disorders such as narcolepsy and ADHD, including Ritalin, Adderall, Dexedrine and Concerta.
 These drugs are often diverted to others and abused for their ability to produce effects similar to cocaine or by adolescents and college students to enhance academic performance.

-- Methamphetamine – Methamphetamine is rarely used for any medical purpose anymore and nearly all methamphetamine comes from illegal manufacturing in makeshift home labs or super-labs outside of the United States.
-This drug is processed with a variety of toxic ingredients that makes every dose unpredictable in effects and dangers.
+- Methamphetamine – Methamphetamines come from illegal manufacturing in makeshift home labs or super-labs outside of the United States.
+This drug is processed with a variety of toxic ingredients that make every dose unpredictable in its effects and dangers.

-Stimulant abuse can have devastating consequences on a person’s physical and psychological health as well as far reaching consequences in their family, social, economic, and legal affairs with dangers including:
+Stimulant abuse can have devastating consequences on a person’s physical and psychological health as well as far-reaching consequences in their family, social, economic and legal affairs.
+These may include addiction, mental health risks, physical health risks, risk of infection and disease and overdose.

 Addiction